MicrosoftDocs/VBA-Docs/Language/Glossary/vbe-glossary.md

 ## referenced project

 The project you directly create a link to from the current project you are working on.
 A project referenced by one of the current project's directly referenced projects is called an indirectly referenced project.
 Its **Public** variables are not accessible to the current project except through qualification with its project name.
-Any combination of direct and indirect references between projects is valid as long as they do not result in a complete cycle.
+Any combination of direct and indirect references between projects is valid as long as they don't result in a complete cycle.

 ## referencing project